cehjwang/academic/_pages/about.md

 ---
 <div align="justify">
 Hi, there.
 Welcome to my personal website. <br>
-I am currently a post-doctoral researcher at <a href="https://www.ce.ust.hk/">Department of Civil & Environmental Engineering</a> of <a href="https://hkust.edu.hk/">The Hong Kong University of Science and Technology (HKUST)</a>, working with <a href="https://www.ce.ust.hk/people/limin-zhang-zhanglimin">Prof. Limin Zhang</a>.
+I am Haojie Wang (王昊杰), currently a post-doctoral researcher at <a href="https://www.ce.ust.hk/">Department of Civil & Environmental Engineering</a> of <a href="https://hkust.edu.hk/">The Hong Kong University of Science and Technology (HKUST)</a>, working with <a href="https://www.ce.ust.hk/people/limin-zhang-zhanglimin">Prof. Limin Zhang</a>.
 </div>

 -----